grantcko/RATTLE/README.md

 ## Adding new source files to the source folder

-This is fine as long as you explain what was added and why.
+This is fine as long as they're small and you explain what was added and why.
 Don't change the structure of the source folder, is it will cause unnecessary linking issues for everyone else.
+For larger files follow the Large Files Workflow.

 ## Large Files Workflow